-Motel One Edinburgh-Royal is a pretty affordable and well-rated hotel in the city centre of Edinburgh, located in the heart of the Old Town.
+Motel One Edinburgh-Royal is a pretty cheap and well-rated hotel in the city centre of Edinburgh, located in the heart of the Old Town.
 It’s just 5 minutes away from the Waverley station and few steps away from the Royal Mile and Edinburgh castle.
-All the rooms are very nice, clean and basic, but the breakfast in not included in the price (you’ll have to pay extra).
+All the rooms are very nice, clean and basic, but the breakfast is not included in the price (you’ll have to pay extra).
 It’s also a great option for some off-season travel because the prices can be as low as £59 for a double room, which is an incredibly great value for such a central location.

 I could continue this list forever, but hopefully, these affordable hotels in Edinburgh were enough to make your mind.
 If not, just check the Edinburgh section on Booking.com.

 I also recommend you to take some of the tours in Edinburgh, especially Edinburgh vaults (creeeeepy) and Edinburgh walking tours!
 I always book the tours with GetYourGuide, so I can definitely recommend them to you!
 You can see some of the trending tours for Edinburgh below!

 Liked this post about 10 best budget hotels in Edinburgh?
 Save it on Pinterest!